graph-thinking/GraphThinkingJourney/initiationGraphThinking/graphTheory/glossary.md

 *  A Graph is a Null Graph if it has no vertices.
 Meaning V and E is empty
 *  A Graph with only 1 Vertex is a Trivial graph
 *  Edges are Adjacent if they have a common vertex.
 Vertices are Adjacent if they have a common edge
-*  The degree of the vertex v, written as d(v), is the number of edges with v as an end vertex.
 *  By convention, we count a loop twice and parallel edges contribute separately
-*  Isolated Vertices are vertices with degree 1. d(1) vertices are isolated
 * A Walk is Open if the initial and final vertices are different.
 A Walk is Closed if the initial and final vertices are the same